Maximelel/E-Shuleni-Dashboard-public/README.md

 1. Export weekly PDF progress reports from Enuma LMS
 2. Run `pdf_automation_E-Shuleni.ipynb` to process the PDFs and generate priority metrics
 3. Export level tracking CSV files from Enuma LMS
-4. Update the absenteeism table if needed
+4. Update the table with out of school kids if needed
 5. Run `update_dashboard.ipynb` to generate comprehensive visualizations
 6. Review the generated HTML dashboards to monitor student progress
 7. Use intervention tables to plan student support